 - Light brown to black

 Your doctor will diagnose the condition based on how your skin looks, especially if you are over 40 and have had a lot of sun exposure.
 You may need a skin biopsy to confirm the diagnosis if you have a liver spot that looks irregular.

 Most of the time, no treatment is needed.
 You can improve the appearance of your skin by using skin bleaching lotions or creams.
 Most bleaching lotions use hydroquinone.
 This medicine is thought to be safe in the form used to lighten darkened skin areas.
 However, hydroquinone can cause blisters or skin reactions in some people.
 See your health care provider before starting treatment if you are concerned.

 Freezing (cryotherapy) or laser treatment can be used to destroy the liver spots.

-Liver spots are not medically dangerous.
-They are permanent skin changes that may affect the cosmetic appearance of the skin.
+Liver spots are not dangerous to your health.
+They are permanent skin changes that affect how your skin looks.